United States war crimes: War in Afghanistan (2001–2021)

 In 2005, The New York Times obtained a 2,000-page United States Army investigatory report concerning the homicides of two unarmed civilian Afghan prisoners by U.S. military personnel in December 2002 at the Bagram Theater Internment Facility (also Bagram Collection Point or B.C.P.) in Bagram, Afghanistan, and general treatment of prisoners.
 The two prisoners, Habibullah and Dilawar, were repeatedly chained to the ceiling and beaten, resulting in their deaths.
 Military coroners ruled that both the prisoners' deaths were homicides.
 Autopsies revealed severe trauma to both prisoners' legs, describing the trauma as comparable to being run over by a bus.
 Seven soldiers were charged in 2005.
+In January 2006, two soldiers were found guilty of beating captives held in Forward Operating Base Ripley in a separate incident.

 The Maywand District murders involved the killing of three Afghan civilians by a group of soldiers during the period June 2009 to June 2010.
-The soldiers referred to their group as "Kill Team" and were members the 2nd Battalion, 1st Infantry Regiment, and 5th Brigade, 2nd Infantry Division.
+The soldiers referred to their group as "Kill Team" and were members of the 2nd Battalion, 1st Infantry Regiment, of the 5th Brigade, 2nd Infantry Division.
 They were based at FOB Ramrod in Maiwand, from Kandahar Province of Afghanistan.
 During the summer of 2010, the military charged five members of the platoon with the murders of three Afghan civilians in Kandahar Province and collecting their body parts as trophies.

 The Kandahar massacre was a mass murder that occurred in the early hours of 11 March 2012, when Staff Sergeant Robert Bales killed 16 Afghan civilians and wounded six others in the Panjwayi District of Kandahar Province, Afghanistan.
 Nine of the victims were children, and 11 of the dead were from the same family.
 Bales was taken into custody later that morning when he confessed to authorities that he had committed the murders.

 First Lieutenant Clint Lorance was an infantry platoon leader in the 4th Brigade Combat Team of the 82nd Airborne Division.
 In 2012, Lorance was charged with two counts of unpremeditated murder after he ordered his soldiers to open fire on three Afghan men who were on a motorcycle.
 He was found guilty by a court-martial in 2013 and sentenced to 20 years in prison (later reduced to 19 years by the reviewing commanding general).
 He was confined in the United States Disciplinary Barracks at Fort Leavenworth, Kansas, for six years.
-Lorance was eventually pardoned by President Donald Trump on November 15, 2019.
+Lorance was eventually pardoned by President Donald Trump on 15 November 2019.